Free Internet is out there, but not always when you need it most. Here’s my collection of tips on how to find WiFi on the go.

 Before you go, search online to find out if your destination offers free WiFi.

 You’ll normally find the information on the city’s official tourism website or the mayor / municipality website.

 It seems obvious, but somehow it still cannot be taken for granted today that your accommodation will have an Internet connection that works.

 So whether you’re staying at a hotel or a hostel or renting an apartment or a room, check that they provide free Internet.

-My own preference is booking accommodation on Airbnb.
-Looking for rentals with WiFi is very easy: use the filters in your search to find only listings with internet included and you’ll only see the relevant search results.
+My own preference is booking accommodation with WiFi, which is very easy: Just filter search results to find only listings with internet included.

 When you read reviews on a particular rental, check that no one has complained about the WiFi speed or availability.